Read A Book Based On Your Favorite Colour

 It ends with us is not an unhappy book per se but sheds light upon some of the crucial issues of our society, which need to be discussed.
 Lily’s story is not uncommon yet beautifully portrayed by Colleen Hoover.

-We give power to hurt us to those we love and that’s the price for love Lily had to pay, every single time.
-Despite life being difficult on her, she didn’t lose hope and kept on going.
+We give them the power to hurt us to those we love and that’s the price for love Lily had to pay, every single time.
+Despite life being difficult on her, she didn’t lose hope and kept ongoing.
 This novel is a great message of courage for everyone battling and struggling in life.